THE TASTE OF THE WILD AWAITS YOU

-Brand Identity, E-Commerce Website
+Brand Identity, Creative Campaign

 Foraged Market began small, but took on big issues.
 Trying to counter the troubles produced by our industrialized food system, they wondered “what if people were given access to fresh, seasonal, unique, and nutritious foods in a way that connects them directly to the landscapes and producers they came from?”
 So they set out to do just that; to empower small-scale food producers to grow their businesses and nourish others, while enabling everyday people access to hard-to-find foods.

-At Rugged, we were tasked with designing a visual identity and system to reflect their mission.
+We were tasked with designing a visual identity and system to reflect their mission.
 It had to clearly communicate what the team at Foraged was doing in a way that set them apart from other online food marketplaces.

 We began looking for inspiration by looking back in time.
 Studying styles from the stenciled typography that lined wooden food shipping crates to the commanding monolithic grotesque faces that were popularized in the late 19th century.
 Continuing back, we turned our attention to botanical journals and herbarium catalogs that capture the inquisitive and nurturing relationship foragers and natural scientists have historically maintained with the flora they study.
 The employees of Foraged and their network of farmers and foragers embrace that same type of relationship today, so it was key that we captured that in the brand identity.

 Pulling from our inspiration, the Foraged lockups present a modern approach to an aesthetic from a time where the connection to materials was much more tactile.
 Fitting seamlessly into a scalable system, the marks stand distinct and strong, helping to differentiate Foraged from the rest in their industry.